bonitasoft/bonita-continuous-delivery-doc/md/troubleshooting_guide.md

 [...]
 ```

-Then you will need to connect on this server (either through the IP or FQDN) using ssh.
+Then you will need to connect on this server (either through the IP or FQDN) using `ssh`.

 ```
 ssh -i ~/.ssh/my_key.pem ubuntu@54.191.90.85